cernylab/dnatco/README.md

     // Color of the reference structure of the next step.
 Used in the Viewer, plots and tables.
     "nextStepColor": "#a0a",

+    // Color of the reference structure of the previous step.
+Used in the Viewer, plots and tables.
+    previousStepColor: '#0000ff',

     // Color of structures highlighted in the Viewer "highlightColor": "#ee0011",